mattock/tap-windows6/README.rst

       "Command Prompt for Visual Studio" and to call buildtap.py with "--sdk=wdk".
 - Source code directory of **devcon** sample from WDK (optional)
     - https://github.com/Microsoft/Windows-driver-samples/ setup/devcon
-    - Until [PR #238](https://github.com/Microsoft/Windows-driver-samples/pull/238) is resolved, you will have to add your own ARM64 configurations
 - Windows code signing certificate
 - Git (not strictly required, but useful for running commands using bundled bash shell)
 - MakeNSIS (optional)